DanielYWoo/hpa-demo/readme.md

 - Prometheus Adapter: translator from PromQL world to Kubernetes metric APIs.
 - Sample app + fake exporter: predictable, tweakable signals.

+In the following steps, each time you install a new components, please go back to the diagram above to refresh your memory and don't get lost.

 ## K8s and Ingress
 We use Docker Desktop on macOS for convenience; a full multi-node cluster is unnecessary.
 The demo is a Spring Boot application using Micrometer to expose metrics via the actuator endpoint `http://localhost:8080/actuator/prometheus`.